 The following section provides a summary of two recognised companies and the brands which they created which have an association with the site.
-Neither of these t companies is still in existence but their brands prevail and are owned and manufactured by FreshFood Australia Holdings Pty Ltd at the subject site.
+Neither of these two companies are still in existence but their brands prevail and are owned and manufactured by FreshFood Australia Holdings Pty Ltd at the subject site.